The Palanor Indices

 Numen for the public read:

-Palanor reads ai margin compression at 50.5 of 100 — close to its 24-month neutral.
+Palanor reads ai margin compression at 54.9 of 100 — close to its 24-month neutral.
 The composite shows no decisive lean.
-This reading is computed across 10 of 11 components; the remainder are awaiting data.

 24-month history of this index.
 The composite is recomputed daily; values are stored with timestamps.